chrihstine/Find-A-Clinic/README.md

 ### Functional Specifications (Content)
 To address the above pain points, the following features are created:
 - Offer geolocation services so that users can effectively compare the distance between their current location and the location of the desired clinic
-- Markers with differentiated designs for the respective healthcare services and toggling of layers to help users in their decision journey
+- Using visual differentiation via icon markers for the respective healthcare services and toggling of layers to help users in their decision journey

 ### Non-functional
 - Website is mobile responsive, so users can view the map on their phone at their convenience